FAQs: Immigration to Australia

 - If you’re over the age of 50, there are visa options open to you.
 You can read more about these visas on our blog.

-What do I need to immigrate to Australia?
+4. What do I do if I want to work in Australia?

 Australia needs a great number of skills in areas ranging from education to the automotive industry.
 The specific skills are related to occupations and are captured on skill shortage lists.